 Training future investigators

 OHSU and the BENFRA Center place a high value on training future investigators.
 The Center’s investigators have a strong record of mentorship ranging from high school, undergraduate and graduate students to postdoctoral and junior faculty mentees.
-The BENFRA center is fortunate in being able to leverage several sources of candidates and funding to support graduate and postdoctoral trainees.
-These sources include the following programs:
+The BENFRA center is fortunate in being able to leverage several sources of candidates and funding to support undergraduate, graduate and postdoctoral trainees.
+These sources include the following:

-- NCCIH-funded T32 training grant on CAM in Neuroscience and Stress (PI Dr. Barry Oken)
+- NCCIH-funded T32 training grant on CAM in Neuroscience and Stress (PIs Dr. Barry Oken and Dr. Amala Soumyanath)

 - NCATS-funded TL1 and KL2 training grant programs at the Oregon Clinical and Translational Research Institute (Co-PI Dr. Cynthia Morris)

-- NCCIH-funded administrative supplements (PA-19-031) for Complementary Health Practitioner Research Experience, for which the BDSRC would be eligible to apply
+- NCCIH-funded administrative supplements (NOT-AT-22-010) for Complementary Health Practitioner Research Experience

 - Graduate student programs at OHSU and OSU